MingyeFeng/NodalWaDeN/README.md

    - You may want to change the contents in the file "environment.yml" if you encounter errors when installing the env outside macOS platform

 2. Download [NodalWaDeN](https://github.com/MingyeFeng/NodalWaDeN) and move all files to the main folder of [WaveDecompNet](https://github.com/yinjiuxun/WaveDecompNet)

+   - Decompress A01_EH?.zip to "data/A01" before applying NodalWaDeN

-3. Activate WaveDecompNet and run NodalWaDeN
+4. Activate WaveDecompNet and run NodalWaDeN

    ```bash
    conda activate WaveDecompNet
    python Apply_NodalWaDeN.py A01
    ```
-4. You may need to install modules "numpy", "matplotlib", "obspy", "torch", and "h5py" under the WaveDecompNet env if required
+5. You may need to install modules "numpy", "matplotlib", "obspy", "torch", and "h5py" under the WaveDecompNet env if required
    ```bash
    conda install numpy
    conda install matplotlib